kpb/cultureofcode.online/content/muse/remark.md

 draft: false
 ---

-### Remark is...

-this week's muse.
 (A weekly featured project/product that will make your short life better.)

 You need to make a presentation.
 Don't use a bloated, [legacy presentation